 Become a Teacher

-If you are interested in becoming a Special Education Teacher, the Teacher Effectiveness and Preparation unit has partnered with the Tulare County IMPACT Intern program to offer a pathway to earning your
+If you are interested in becoming a Special Education Teacher, Teacher Effectiveness and Preparation Intern program provides a pathway to earning your

 Steps to Becoming an Intern

 - Complete the application (sent to you after attending the info session)

-Step Two: Advising Session and Pre-Service Coursework
+Step Two: Preservice Coursework

-- Attend an Advisement Meeting
+- Attend an Intake Meeting

-- Submit $750 tuition (may be done in 3 installments)
+- Submit $900 remaining tuition (may be done in 3 installments)

 Step Three: Complete Final Requirements

-- Subject Matter/CSET
+- Subject Matter requirement/CSET

-- US Constitution
+- US Constitution requirement

 - Offer of Employment from Local School District/Agency